emer/axon/examples/pvlv/README.md

 # PVLV: Primary Value, Learned Value

+TODO:

+* OFCPT gets active during gating -- VSPatch gets active and then cancels CS burst.. -- need to use VSPatch from previous time step?
+But timing of learning may not work.
+Minus phase didn't work -- needs to be earlier trial.

 This simulation explores the PVLV (Primary Value, Learned Value) learning algorithm, which considers the role of different brain areas in controlling dopamine cell firing during learning about reward and punishment in classical conditioning tasks [Mollick et al, 2020](#references).
 It represents a more flexible and biologically-detailed approach to the computations explored in the `rl_cond` model.

 There are many brain areas involved in the phasic firing of dopamine cells in the VTA (ventral tegmental area) and SNc (substantia nigra, pars reticulata).
 The PVLV model integrates contributions from the most important of these areas within a coherent overall computational framework including: 1) multiple sub-regions of the amygdala, an area long implicated in affective processing of both positive and negative emotion; 2) multiple pathways within the ventral striatum (VS, which includes the nucleus accumbens, NAc), also important in many aspects of emotional expression; and, 3) the lateral habenula (LHb) pathway, recently identified as the substrate responsible for the inhibitory pausing (dipping) of dopamine neuron activity [Matsumoto & Hikosaka, 2007; Matsumoto & Hikosaka, 2009](#references).

 The basic functions of the model can be seen in Pavlovian conditioning tasks, where neutral cues (conditioned stimuli; CSs) are paired with rewards or punishments (unconditioned stimuli; USs), resulting in the acquisition of conditioned responses (CRs), for example: the sound of a bell producing salivation in anticipation of a tasty food reward in Pavlov's famous dog, or, the onset of a light producing freezing before being shocked.
 Critically, phasic dopamine responses that initially occur for unexpected USs come to occur at the time of the CS instead.
 PVLV models the neurobiological mechanisms that cause this change in dopamine signaling to occur and proposes that this system can account for much of the behavioral manifestations of Pavlovian conditioning as well.
 Also important is the idea that subjects come to anticipate the imminent occurrence of *specific* USs after experiencing particular CSs, representing the expected US in the form of a working memory-like goal-state in the orbital frontal cortex (OFC).
 This distinguishes the PVLV framework from more abstract models that treat affective outcomes as merely good or bad.

 # Overview of the PVLV Network